drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *based off*, *based off of*, *based around*
 Logically, nothing can be "based off of/off/around" something else.
 Just write *based on.*
 #### *begs the question* vs. *raises the question*
 Begging the question is a logical fallacy of circular argument, e.g., "God created the world because the Bible says so."
-Using *beg the question* to mean *raise the question* is certain to annoy traditionalists (on this, I am a traditionalist) because they see it as imprecise.
+Using *beg the question* to mean *raise the question* is imprecise.
+If you mean *raise the question*, write that.
 #### *being that*
 Never write *being that* to mean *because.* Just write *because.*
 #### *blatant, blatantly*